JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 </button>
 ```

-So far so good.
-Then we need to actually do something when we click on the button.
+So far so good :)

+Now we need to actually do something when we click on the button.

-### Buying a building
+### Buying a building  with event and event handler

 We add an event handler to do something when you click on the button.
 In Svelte you can intercept any event with `on:` followed by the event name.
 Here the event is `click` so we use `on:click={clickHandler}`. `clickHandler` is a function that is called when a click is registered.
 For example: